keithmaguire/keithmaguire.github.com/_posts/2012-11-16-refine-two-columns-have-the-same-information-but-jumbled-up.markdown

 ![showing the columns](/images/foreachfingerprint/Selection_004.png )

 None of the following are transformations applied to the values - these are all Custom Facets.
-At this stage we're not trying to change anything, just checking to see if they're the same.
-So we start by getting a `fingerprint()` of the surnames
+I'm not trying to change anything, just checking to see if they're the same.
+Start by getting a `fingerprint()` of the surnames

 #Fingerprint() of surnames